 - Although his real identity is unknown to the vast majority of people, L in Death Note is considered the world's best detective and his tackling of the Kira case is covered world-wide.
 In fact, L uses his status as a Smith of the Yard to narrow his search for Kira by broadcasting his news conference exclusively in Japan.
 Kira, expecting news about L to be world-wide, responds immediately and falls for the trap.

 - Judge Dredd is the epitome of the Judge system (he is the law after all).
 His reputation precedes him around the world.
-He actually won talked Sino city judges out of interfering in a regime change he was leading by telling them that they know him and his reputation.
-Then again, if you personally nuked the city who invaded yours, everybody would know you too.
+He actually talked Sino city judges out of interfering in a regime change he was leading by telling them that they know him and his reputation.
+Then again, if you personally nuked the city that invaded yours, everybody would know you too.

 Live Action TV